USEPA/EPA_ALPHA_Model/ALPHA_Documentation/introduction.rst

 What is this Document?
 ^^^^^^^^^^^^^^^^^^^^^^
-This documentation should provide the reader a good overview of the ALPHA modeling process and serve as a starting point for understanding some of the ALPHA implementation details.
-Common use cases are covered as a way to jump start ALPHA use and techniques commonly used to control and modify the modeling process are presented.
+This documentation should provide the reader an overview of the ALPHA modeling process and serve as a starting point for understanding some of the ALPHA implementation details.
+Common use cases and techniques frequently used to control and modify the modeling process are presented as a way to jump start ALPHA use.

 Target Audience
 ^^^^^^^^^^^^^^^
-The target audience for this document is anyone who is interested in learning more about how to run EPA’s ALPHA model.
+The target audience for this document is anyone who is interested in learning more about how to run EPA's ALPHA model.
 Prior modeling experience or a good understanding of vehicle powertrains and some Matlab familiarity is assumed.
-There are plentiful resources available to learn the basics of Matlab and Simulink in print and online from MathWorks and other third parties.
+There are ample resources available to learn the basics of Matlab and Simulink in print and online from MathWorks and other third parties.

 System Requirements for Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^